All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaway

 Your 15-minute provider appointment goes much further when you arrive with a clear GLP-1 progress report.
-This GLP-1 progress report doctor PDF resource covers the essential information you need to make informed decisions.
+This GLP-1 progress report doctor PDF resource covers the important information you need to make informed decisions.
 A PDF summary of your weight trends, body measurements, side effects, labs, and medication history gives your doctor objective data instead of relying on memory.

 What to Include in Your Report

-Essential data points: - Starting weight, current weight, and weight trend chart - Body measurements (waist, hips, arms) over time - Medication history (dose changes, injection dates) - Side effects log with severity ratings and patterns - Lab results with trends - Exercise consistency - Progress photos (optional)
+important data points: - Starting weight, current weight, and weight trend chart - Body measurements (waist, hips, arms) over time - Medication history (dose changes, injection dates) - Side effects log with severity ratings and patterns - Lab results with trends - Exercise consistency - Progress photos (optional)

 Free Download: Doctor Report Template A clean, professional one-page report template ready to fill in before your next visit.
 Get yours free) we'll email it to you instantly.
 [Download Your Free Report Template]